Apprenticeship in Botanical Horticulture

 Each Apprentice will be granted day release to attend a local horticultural college, where they will study for a recognised horticultural qualification, eg the RHS certificate.

-A Kew Apprentice will gain work experience in each of the three Horticultural Sections: Arboretum & Horticultural Services, Great Glasshouses & Training, and Hardy Display.
+A Kew Apprentice will gain work experience in each of the two Horticultural Sections: Arboretum, Gardens & Horticultural Services, and Glasshouses, Nurseries and Display Horticulture.
 As part of this work experience, on-the-job training will be arranged and delivered by garden managers and trainers, with a focus on practical skills using real tasks.

-Apprentices will be placed in one horticultural section per year.
+Apprentices will be placed in one horticultural section every 18 months.
 On-the-job training will be arranged and delivered by garden managers and trainers with focus on practical skills using real tasks.
 Placements are divided into six-monthly blocks, within the following sections:

 1) Arboretum and Nursery